wp-plugins/get-directions/readme.txt

 == Changelog ==

+= 1.23 =
+* Important, geocoding by postcode is no longer supported in the shortcode, only use lat / long.
+Change your shortcodes if using postcode before upgrading.
+Changed calls to MapQuest Open rather than MapQuest Community as MapQuest is removing this as of 31 Dec 2014, so earlier versions of this plugin may not work after 1 Jan 2015
+= 1.22 =
+* Remove credit link to llocally, cause no one likes those = 1.21 =
+* minor fix to remove warning message
+= 1.2 =
+* removed the need for new users to get an API key from mapquest, you can still use your own Mapquest API key if you like add define( 'MAPQUEST_API_KEY', 'your long api key here' ); to your wp-config.php file = 1.1 =
+* fixed bug where browser asking for location when no route required
+* added feature to optionally show or hide map on mobile devices - leaving just the button
+* added new feature to display a radius area to the short code = 1.002 =
+* allow setting spage =
+= 1.001b =
+* readme changes
+= 1.001a =
+* added images to readme
 = 1.0 =
 *  added readme.txt
-= 1.001a =
-* added images to readme
-= 1.001b =
-* readme changes
-= 1.002 =
-* allow setting spage =
-= 1.1 =
-* fixed bug where browser asking for location when no route required
-* added feature to optionally show or hide map on mobile devices - leaving just the button
-* added new feature to display a radius area to the short code = 1.2 =
-* removed the need for new users to get an API key from mapquest, you can still use your own Mapquest API key if you like add define( 'MAPQUEST_API_KEY', 'your long api key here' ); to your wp-config.php file = 1.21 =
-* minor fix to remove warning message
-= 1.22 =
-* Remove credit link to llocally, cause no one likes those

 == Upgrade notice ==